awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp.md

    sdp.broadcast_variables(opt.variables(), root_rank=0)
    ```

 1. Finally, modify your script to save checkpoints only on the leader node\.
-The leader nodehas a synchronized model\.
+The leader node has a synchronized model\.
 This also avoids worker nodes overwriting the checkpoints and possibly corrupting the checkpoints\.

    ```
    if sdp.rank() == 0: